BasselAlShaar/Code-Echo/README.md

 <img src="./readme/title2.svg"/>

 > Our mission is to provide an innovative Learning Management System (LMS) that enhances the coding learning experience through AI-driven assistance and voice recognition features.
 By integrating these technologies, we strive to create an engaging, supportive, and adaptive educational platform that caters to diverse learning styles and needs.
->
-> "CodeEcho Academy" aims to revolutionize the way students learn coding by leveraging the power of AI and voice recognition technology.
-We envision a dynamic learning environment where students can interact with an AI bot for coding hints and write code through voice commands, making coding education more accessible, interactive, and effective.

 ### User Stories

 - As a student, I want to receive instant coding hints from the AI bot so that I can overcome challenges and improve my coding skills.
 - As a student, I want to write code using voice commands so that I can code more efficiently and comfortably.
 - As an instructor, I want to monitor my students' progress and provide personalized feedback so that I can support their learning journey effectively.

 <br><br>

 <!-- Tech stack -->
 <img src="./readme/title3.svg"/>

 ### CodeEcho Academy is built using the following technologies:

 - This project uses the [Flutter app development framework](https://flutter.dev/).
 Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
 - For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.